Why Trump says his tax plan could mean a $4,000 raise for the middle class

-On Wednesday evening President Trump will again pitch the Republican tax reform framework.
-He'll try to make the case that changes to the corporate tax code will be good for the middle class.
+On Wednesday evening, President Trump again pitched the Republican tax reform framework.
+He sought to make the case that changes to the corporate tax code will be good for the middle class.

-Among his assertions will be this: Encouraging U.S. companies to bring their foreign-earned profits back home will put money in the pockets of average workers.
+Among his assertions: Encouraging U.S. companies to bring their foreign-earned profits back home will put money in the pockets of average workers.

-"My Council of Economic Advisers estimates that this change alone would likely give the typical American household a $4,000 pay raise," Trump will say, according to a speech excerpt.
+"My Council of Economic Advisers estimates that this change ... would likely give the typical American household a $4,000 pay raise," Trump said in a speech to truckers in Pennsylvania, adding that it could be even more than that.

 Economist Kevin Hassett, who chairs the CEA, introduced this estimate during a speech last week, when he noted that despite a big jump in U.S. corporate profits in recent years, workers' pay hadn't kept pace.